zpalazov/juniemvc/.junie/guidelines.md

 * Enables multiple languages and dynamic locale selection.

 ## Test Guidelines

+### Separate test data from the test logic
+* Use external Kotlin object for constants and test data builders.
+* Name convention is TestData${ComponentUnderTest} e.g. `TestDadaFooService`

-## Use Testcontainers for integration tests
+### Use Testcontainers for integration tests
 * Spin up real services (databases, brokers, etc.) with Testcontainers in integration tests.
 * Use fixed, explicit image versions (avoid `latest`).